MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-powershell.md

 ---
 title: Manage VMs using Windows PowerShell - Azure Stack HCI
 description: How to manage virtual machines on Azure Stack HCI using Windows PowerShell
 author: JasonGerend
 ms.topic: how-to
-ms.date: 07/05/2024
+ms.date: 07/08/2024
 ms.author: jgerend
 ms.reviewer: stevenek
 ---

 # Manage VMs on Azure Stack HCI using Windows PowerShell

 > Applies to: Azure Stack HCI, versions 23H2 and 22H2; Windows Server 2022, Windows Server 2019

-Windows PowerShell can be used to create and manage your virtual machines (VMs) on Azure Stack HCI.
+This article describes how to create and manage virtual machines (VMs) on Azure Stack HCI using Windows PowerShell.
+For complete reference documentation on managing VMs using PowerShell, see [Hyper-V reference](/powershell/module/hyper-v/).

 [!INCLUDE [hci-arc-vm-wac](../../includes/hci-arc-vm-wac.md)]